What is price protection?

 - Compare the interest rates.

-If you plan to make purchases and carry a balance from month to month, ensure the interest rate is manageable.
+If you plan to make purchases and carry a balance from month to month, ensure the interest rate is right for you.
 If you intend to pay your card off each month, then it may be useful to compare rewards credit cards.

 - Compare price protection policy.